 Various names have been suggested as being worthy of "co-founder" status, for contributions leading AA to what it is today.
-People such as Dr. Silkworth, William James, and Carl Jung are among the "outsiders" who, directly or indirectly influenced our society.
+People such as Dr. Silkworth.
+William James, and Carl Jung are among the "outsiders" who, directly or indirectly influenced our society.
 Many would like to see more acknowledgement of the Oxford role, Sam Shoemaker and Frank Buchman specifically.
-Jim Burwell receives mention because he pushed for the phrase "as we understood him," and the more inclusive phrase "higher power," was HUGE.
+Jim Burwell receives mention because he pushed for the phrase "as we understood him," and the more inclusive phrase "higher power."

-Perhaps the strongest case for "cofounder" status can be made on

-behalf of Clarence Snyder who was

-taken through the steps by Dr. Bob

-who was his sponsor.
-Cleveland was

-the second) Snyder created today's

-style of one-on-one sponsorship in

-which a member of the fellowship

-experienced in the Twelve Step

-program helps a newcomer adjust to

-sobriety and coach him through the

-Twelve Steps.
-The sponsor and

-newcomer meet and work their way

-through the Big Book together, page by

-page.
+Perhaps the strongest case for "co-founder" status can be made on behalf of Clarence Snyder, who was taken through the steps by Dr. Bob his sponsor.
+Snyder created today's style of one-on-one sponsorship in which a member of the fellowship experienced in the Twelve Step program helps a newcomer adjust to sobriety and coach him through the Twelve Steps.
+The sponsor and newcomer meet and work their way through the Big Book together, page by page.

-Cleveland sponsors emphasized the Oxford Group's Four Absolutes and the
+Cleveland sponsors emphasized the Oxford Group's Four Absolutes and the importance of working with other alcoholics.

-Continued next column

-importance of working with other alcoholics.